Rednax-Code/pygame_ui/README.md

 - whatever.py
 - Interface.json <-- Name for automatically loading the file

-If you prefer a different name for the json file, or Pygame UI is having issues locating it automatically, you can pass the absolute path to it's parent folder as an argument for `pygame_ui.init()`.
+If you prefer a different name for the json file, or Pygame UI is having issues locating it automatically, you can pass the absolute path to the file as an argument for `pygame_ui.init()`.

 Here a simple example for making a label: